AdobeDocs/app-builder/getting_started/first_app.md

     https://aio-login.adobeioruntime.net/api/v1/web/default/applogin?xxxxxxxx
     ```

 1. Once you've logged in, you can close the browser window and go back to your Terminal.
 You would see a string printed in the terminal.
 This is your user token.
-It is automatically stored in CLI config, allowing the CLI to use the token to talk to Developer Console.
+It is automatically stored in [CLI](https://github.com/adobe/aio-cli) config, allowing the [CLI](https://github.com/adobe/aio-cli) to use the token to talk to Developer Console.

     ```
     eyJ4NXUiOixxxxxxxxxxxxxxxxxxx
     ```

-1. You would now be able to start building Project Firefly Applications with the Adobe I/O CLI.
+1. You would now be able to start building Project Firefly Applications with the [CLI](https://github.com/adobe/aio-cli).

-## 4. Bootstrapping new App using the Adobe I/O CLI
+## 4. Bootstrapping new App using the CLI

 There are two sample flows listed below as we understand some developers may not have access to Adobe Developer Console but still want to look at the project or to import credentials later.